The deliberative journal EWE: Erwägen, Wissen, Ethik, has published an article of mine (in German):

 - A Dornier turboprop aircraft – I was on the first flight from Munich to Brno in 2005.
 This aircraft had a very impressive acceleration!

 - Embraer ERJ 145 – used one from Swiss for the flight from Frankfurt to Zurich in 2005.
 It was very comfortable back then with comfortable leather seats and plenty of legroom.
+And: One flight from Munich to Brno and back (with the smaller 135) in November 2017.

 - Embraer 190 – several trips in Germany.
 Very comfortable aircraft, plenty of legroom.